KubeCon + CloudNativeCon North America

 • Be an overall spokesperson for your project.

-We encourage you to share your use cases with your projects, and your organization’s involvement in the CNCF.
+We encourage you to share your use cases for your project, and your organization’s involvement in the CNCF.
 However, you are prohibited from giving sales pitches to attendees about a product or company.
 If we hear a sales pitch being conducted, we reserve the right to ask you to leave and to deny future requests to participate in the project pavilion.

 Kiosk Inclusions: One (1) monitor, one (1) locked cabinet for storage, and project logo signage only*

-*Custom graphics aren’t permitted in the project pavilion.
+*Custom graphics are not permitted in the project pavilion.

 PR Support